What opportunities does being part of Ormiston Academies Trust (OAT) bring?

 What is Ormiston Academies Trust?

-The two schools will continue to be funded from the DfE using the same formula.
-The schools would also have access to the OAT procurement framework.
+The school will continue to be funded from the DfE using the same formula.
+The school would also have access to the OAT procurement framework.

 Will you follow the national curriculum?